-When a friend apologizes for a transgression—whether right away or eons after the dust has settled—you may still need more time to forgive and forget, especially if said friend has done something, ahem, unforgivable.
-(Which, BTW, is relative.)
-But although denying, or putting off, your acceptance just to make them suffer may pale in comparison to what they've done to you, it just isn't the kind thing to do.
+When a friend apologizes for a transgression—whether right away or eons after the dust has settled—you may still need more time to forgive, especially if said friend has done something unforgivable (which, BTW, is relative).
+But while denying or putting off your acceptance just to make them suffer may pale in comparison to what they've done to you, it just isn't the kind thing to do.
 After all, forgiveness is more about you than it is about them.
 "Genuine forgiveness finally gets us to a place in which we no longer hold on to the events of the past, for we are so engaged in the now that the past was just how we got here," says cognitive and transpersonal therapist Andrea Mathews.

 Here's how to accept a friend's apology—the right way—so you can release those negative feelings you're holding onto.

 If you receive a proper apology, like "I'm sorry for doing XYZ," and not a so-called "non-apology" (aka the classic, "I'm sorry you feel that way"), then take the first step toward forgiveness via acceptance.
 Make no mistake: You may still be hurting.
 But making that conscious decision to forgive will always precede that sense of utter exoneration.